openstack/openstack-ansible/doc/source/admin/troubleshooting.rst

 Diagnose Image service issues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``glance-registry`` handles the database operations for managing the
-storage of the image index and properties.
-The ``glance-api`` handles the
-API interactions and image store.
+The ``glance-api`` handles the API interactions and image store.

 To troubleshoot problems or errors with the Image service, refer to
-:file:`/var/log/glance-api.log` and :file:`/var/log/glance-registry.log` inside
-the glance api container.
+:file:`/var/log/glance-api.log` inside the glance api container.

 You can also conduct the following activities which may generate logs to help
 identity problems: